soyalk/alk99_evil-twin-attack/README.md

 -android webserver (php server )

-#how to install install
+# how to install install

--open csploit garnt superuser permition  install new core and wait until it finished extracting close the app -open termux and wait until it done installing type on termux :
+-$ open csploit garnt superuser permition  install new core and wait until it finished extracting close the app en termux and wait until it done installing type on termux :
        - pkg install tsu
        - pkg install git
        - exit
        - exit
--open server for php ( or any other android webserver support php) install the newest package copy the default page (files index...) or the page you prefer from “fake pages “ go to you internelal storage WWW and public past it here and go to server for php start hotspot tether of your mobile and in server for php choose wlan0  192.168.43.1 click on start server go to your browser and type http://192.168.4.1:8080 now all working
+-$ open server for php ( or any other android webserver support php) install the newest package copy the default page (files index...) or the page you prefer from “fake pages “ go to you internelal storage WWW and public past it here and go to server for php start hotspot tether of your mobile and in server for php choose wlan0  192.168.43.1 click on start server go to your browser and type http://192.168.4.1:8080 now all working

 clone the folder
--open termux  type:
+$ open termux  type $:
 - git clone https://github.com/soyalk/clone-download-alk-evil-twin.git
 - cd clone-download-alk-evil-twin
 - tsu